-I’ve been playing videogames for as long as I can remember, starting with Lord of the Rings on the Spectrum ZX, continuing to the present day in all its high fidelity glory.
+I’ve been playing videogames for as long as I can remember, starting with The Hobbit on the Spectrum ZX, continuing to the present day in all its high fidelity glory.

 I love working with game developers to create a music system that reacts to the player’s choices.
 Music can accentuate emotions, it can help put the player in a specific time and place, and it can make a world feel real.